gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 ./scripts/configure-mqtt.sh
 ```

-The messages should start flowing in the window with the kafka-console-consumer.
+The messages should start appear in the window with the `kafka-console-consumer` running.